mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/40.Deployment Steps/default.md

 **NOTE:** Configuration information needs to be gathered and loaded from vCD, so it may take a few minutes to load the Cloud Dashboard for the first time.

-# HDM Migrations

-HDM is used to perform VM migrations from on-premises environments to the cloud.
-Detailed use cases and procedure for using HDM for migrate operations are explained in **HDM 2.1.3 Admin Guide.pdf.**

 # HDM Undeployment